-The degree in Adolescent Literacy requires candidates to have met all requirements for initial teacher certification in a matching area (either Middle or Adolescence) prior to admission to the degree program and, therefore, is not a path to initial teacher certification.
-The MSED in Literacy DOES meet the criteria for, and may be used in partial fulfillment of, the requirements for professional (or permanent) teacher certification in the state of New York.
-The degree meets the requirements for an additional certification area in New York and Pennsylvania - reading.
-The only candidates recommended for literacy or reading certification in NY and PA by the School of Education are those who have completed the master's degree in its entirety.
-All others apply for certification through BOCES (NY) or through the Office of Field Services (PA).
+The degree in Adolescent Literacy requires candidates to have met all requirements for initial teacher certification in a matching area (either Middle or Adolescence) prior to admission to the degree program; therefore, it is not a path to initial teacher certification.
+The MSED in Literacy does meet the criteria for, and may be used in partial fulfillment of, the requirements for professional (or permanent) teacher certification in the state of New York.
+The degree meets the requirements for an additional certification area in New York.
+The only candidates recommended for literacy or reading certification in NY by the School of Education are those who have completed the master's degree in its entirety.
+All others apply for certification through BOCES (NY).